aramanamu/Fog/README.md

 A default white texture is used as the main texture if none are assigned.
 This is tinted with the chosen color.

 An Alpha control was added, which simply reduces the alpha based on the darkest parts of the image first.
+This allows more control vs. just using the alpha of the tint color.

-Fog Transition corresponds to intersectionThresholdMax; from experimenting with values I set this on a slider to be in a limited range.
+Fog Transition corresponds to intersectionThresholdMax in the tutorial; from experimenting with values I set this on a slider to be in a limited range.
 This controls how "deep" the blend is between the quad and the objects occluded by it.

 ### Use Cookie toggle, Cookie, Cookie Strength